-- Demonstrate a working knowledge of all relevant legislation and guidance to include information sharing and confidentiality. - Understand the role and responsibilities of the chairperson. - · Manage, co-ordinate and navigate Best Interest Meetings effectively. - Demonstrate an understanding of the importance of facilitating the contribution of individuals from a range of agencies to promote the wellbeing and best interests of the person concerned. - Explore good practice in dispute resolution. - Explore good practice in chairing meetings. - Formulate and confirm decisions and recommendations.
+- Demonstrate a working knowledge of all relevant legislation and guidance to include information sharing and confidentiality. - Understand the role and responsibilities of the chairperson. - Manage, co-ordinate and navigate Best Interest Meetings effectively. - Demonstrate an understanding of the importance of facilitating the contribution of individuals from a range of agencies to promote the wellbeing and best interests of the person concerned. - Explore good practice in dispute resolution. - Exploring good practice in chairing meetings. - · Formulating and confirming decisions and recommendations.